Learn how to grow low-maintenance zinnias and add a long-lasting pop of color to your garden during even the hottest

 To start zinnias from seed (indoors or outside), poke the pointy end of the seed into the soil and then cover it lightly with soil.

-- Plant zinnias in rich soil amended with compost and organic fertilizer.
+Plant zinnias in rich soil amended with compost and organic fertilizer.
+Choose well-draining soil with a pH between 6.0 and 7.0.
+Amend the soil with compost or aged manure to improve fertility and drainage if needed.
 Zinnias don’t need supplemental fertilizer throughout the season.

 Give zinnias plenty of sun.
 Zinnias grown in the shade are often leggy and susceptible to mildew.

-- Zinnias do not like getting their leaves wet.
+Zinnias do not like getting their leaves wet.
 Use drip irrigation rather than spraying them overhead.
 Water can cause problems with powdery mildew.
+Zinnias prefer consistent moisture but don’t like to be over-watered.
+Water them deeply once or twice a week, depending on your local climate.
+Avoid overhead watering to prevent leaf diseases.

 3. Cut zinnias back when young for more blooms